dfduarte/mm-test-miniinfra/README.md

 You must see a success message as a output.
 Otherwise, you'll see an error asking for the correct JSON payload/obj.

-At the other side, we got another container running a worker, which will collect all the queue, delete the grabbed messages from it and feed an MongoDB (accessible through mongodb:27017 in the cluster).
+* At the other side, we got another container running a worker, which will collect all the queue, delete the grabbed messages from it and feed an MongoDB (accessible through mongodb:27017 in the cluster).
+This worker will keep running forever pooling all the messages

 Again, since it's only for show, this Mongo server don't have any authentication set.
 BE AWARE TO NOT RUN THIS IN A PROD ENVIRONMENT, SINCE IT CAN HURT IT, you know...